 Antioxidants: add two teaspoons of flax meal.

-Maple syrup is the staple sweetener for pumpkin pancakes, but I have also had them with pumpkin syrup and agave nectar and both work well.
+Maple syrup is the staple sweetener for pumpkin pancakes, but I have also had them with pumpkin syrup, homemade date paste, and agave nectar and both work well.

 we use a combination of wheat flour and oats flour, to make it healthy but still make fluffy pumpkin pancakes.